 Given the rapid increase in the number of electronic safety systems installed in vehicles in recent years and with a view to semi- and fully automated vehicles in the future, checking these systems via the electronic vehicle interface has become vital.
 The electronic periodical technical inspection (e-PTI) is the only way that the efficiency and effectiveness of checking such systems can eventually be ensured around the world, with the aim of ultimately minimising the number of road fatalities and serious injuries.

-It is important for each country‘s sustainable e-PTI to obtain vehicle data from the Electronic Control Unit (ECU) of vehicles using scan-tools compliant with international standards (ISO, etc.).
+It is important for each country‘s sustainable e-PTI to obtain in-vehicle data from the Electronic Control Unit (ECU) of vehicles using scan-tools compliant with international standards (ISO, etc.).
+For this, without requiring the need to change the vehicle design and development and without affecting the cyber security measures, it is necessary to obtain also any additional information necessary to ensure access to this in-vehicle datafor PTI

 But the relevant UN Regulations, except UN R154, do not include provisions for communication compatibility of the ECU (at least DTC readability) with scan tools.